The Yorkie CO-OP Puppy Purchase Process: Local Pickup & Meetings

 At the Yorkie CO-OP, we prioritize the health and well-being of our puppies.
 All puppies available for meet-and-greets are microchipped, vaccinated, and at least 8 weeks old.
 These measures ensure that your future furry family member is healthy and ready to transition to their new home.

-The meet-and-greet takes place in a public location chosen by the breeder, such as a hotel lobby, cafe patio, or public space.
+The meet-and-greet takes place either in a public location chosen by the breeder, such as a hotel lobby, cafe patio, or public space- OR a private CO-OP partner location such as a Private Office or Pet-Partner location.
 This approach not only ensures a safe and neutral environment but also allows the puppy to experience a new setting, which can reveal their natural temperament.
 The puppy will likely arrive in a stroller or carrier, and the breeder (or a nanny) will be in communication with you via text or phone call to coordinate the meeting.
+Read our Visiting the Puppies article for in-depth info about the Visitation process.

 Why We Don’t Host Home Visits (at this time)